timheeg/wsl-rhel9/README.md

 ## RHEL Subscription

-This image is based on the RHEL8 UBI image and requires a RHEL subscription, such as a free developer subscription.
+This image is based on the RHEL9 UBI image and requires a RHEL subscription, such as a free developer subscription.

-The WSL container requires you register your subscription and assumes you have an environment variable named `RHEL8_ORG` defined with your organization and an environment variable named `RHEL8_ACTIVATION_KEY` defined with your activation key identifier.
+The WSL container requires you register your subscription and assumes you have an environment variable named `RHEL_ORG` defined with your organization and an environment variable named `RHEL_ACTIVATION_KEY` defined with your activation key identifier.

 ## Development Usage

-Once the development image is available in WSL, enable WSL integration in Docker Desktop settings for this specific `wsl-rhel8` distro under `Settings > Resources > WSL Integration > Enable integration with additional distros`.
+Once the development image is available in WSL, enable WSL integration in Docker Desktop settings for this specific `wsl-rhel9` distro under `Settings > Resources > WSL Integration > Enable integration with additional distros`.

 You may run this script repeatedly to wipe the existing distro and replace it with a clean build.
 This script removes the distribution if it already exists.

-Launch your new wsl dev env with `wsl -d wsl-rhel8` or by using the `wsl-rhel8` shortcut added to `Terminal`.
+Launch your new wsl dev env with `wsl -d wsl-rhel9` or by using the `wsl-rhel9` shortcut added to `Terminal`.

 ### Develop in VS Code

-Within the `wsl-rhel8` env, simply navigate to the desired project directory and launch `code .`.
+Within the `wsl-rhel9` env, simply navigate to the desired project directory and launch `code .`.

 On the first launch, vscode will automatically use `wget` to download and